abdmert97/Ceng435/README.md

 *How To Run*
 ---
 ## Discovery Part:
   1. Create the network topology and transfer the related python scripts to the nodes.
 Every node has its own script and its related scripts are named as nameofthenode+".py".
-For the discovery part the scripts are under the "discovery" folder.
+For the discovery part the scripts are under the "discoveryScripts" folder.
   2. Run the scripts.
 All scripts should be run together to obtain a successful result.
 Run the scripts s and d first, r1 and r3 second and r2 last.
   ```
       $ python s.py